 ROBIN HARDEN DANIELS, Ed.D.

-I'm a consummate teacher, certified administrator, and a professional developer.
+I'm a consummate teacher, certified change management practitioner, professional developer, and former school administrator.
 I offer equity-based workshops through our parent company, INFLIGHT, LLC, a licensed service provider.

-In addition, I serve as a popular trainer for the Foundation for Educational Administration (FEA) in Monroe Township, New Jersey.
+In addition to the work listed above, I serve as a popular trainer for the Foundation for Educational Administration (FEA) in Monroe Township, New Jersey.
 As such, I have provided professional development to educators across the state.
 Without question, my workshops have been overwhelmingly described as “substantive”, “engaging”, and “dynamic.”

 I use my research, experience, humor, and personal transparency to connect with other educators.
 This connection allows for the open discussion of sensitive issues like race, class, and privilege.
 Through authentic discourse, we enter "brave spaces" and begin the process transforming schools together.